 Here we come!' sessions: in this short session the country group will lead a discussion of current issues in the upcoming city and collective learning goals.
-The local coordinator will make a short presentation about the city and program.

 b) Synthesis Sessions (5 points) Towards the end of our stay in each city, students will participate in an Academic Synthesis session, led by student facilitators (country groups).
 Synthesis sessions are designed as a time for students to reflect upon and discuss the most significant issues and challenges raised through experiencing and studying any particular city.
 These sessions bring together material from each aspect of the learning process-readings, faculty sessions, case studies and site visits, neighborhood days, and guest lectures-through individual and group reflection, analysis, and discussion.